atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Create a JSON Customer object and populate with values returned from the database.

-1. Drag a ?Mapper?? activity from the Activity Bar -> General -> Mapper onto the canvas and connect to FetchCustomerRow activity.
-Rename the activity to ?FetchCustomerRow?.
+1. Drag a 'Mapper' activity from the Activity Bar -> General -> Mapper onto the canvas and connect to FetchCustomerRow activity.
+Rename the activity to 'FetchCustomerRow'.

 ![](/images/ggg_Image_36.gif)

-2. Add the following JSON representation to the MapperCustomers?
-Input Settings.
+2. Add the following JSON representation to the MapperCustomers' Input Settings.
 This will form the response object we reply back with.
 Click Save.

 ```json
 {